janpeuker/awesome-tech-roles/README.md

 - [How to freaking hire great developers](https://freakingrectangle.com/2022/04/15/how-to-freaking-hire-great-developers/) - Blog post on Code _Reading_ interviews, their advantage to debias and tips how to conduct them.
 - [The Hiring Bar](https://blog.interviewing.io/the-eng-hiring-bar-what-the-hell-is-it/) - Comparing hiring attributes across various tech firms.
 - [The Hiring Post](https://sockpuppet.org/blog/2015/03/06/the-hiring-post/) - Thomas Ptacek&apos;s classic, deep essay about Tech hiring processes.
-- [Hiring Technical Talent](https://github.com/readme/guides/hiring-technical-talent) - This article is very high level but GitHub's ReadME is a good overall resource, this is a placeholder to many of their good articles on hiring.
+- [Hiring Technical Talent](https://github.com/readme/guides/hiring-technical-talent) - This article is very high level but GitHub&apos;s ReadME is a good overall resource, this is a placeholder to many of their good articles on hiring.
 - [Interview Performance is kind of arbitrary](https://blog.interviewing.io/technical-interview-performance-is-kind-of-arbitrary-heres-the-data/) - Research by Aline Lerner et al on tech interview performance, biases and noise.
 - [Interview Basics](https://themanagershandbook.com/hiring-and-onboarding/interviewing/the-basics) - Interview process from "The Manager&apos;s Handbook".
 - [Interview your manager back](https://twitter.com/lilykonings/status/1484598087494496258) - Great tweet storm on questions to ask back to managers to understand the company and role focus.
 - [Peopleware](https://github.com/arkon108/book-reviews/blob/master/summaries/004-peopleware.md) - Notes and excerpts from Tom DeMarco&apos;s "Peopleware", especially chapters "The Hornblower Factor" and "Hiring a Juggler".
-- [Resources in Tech Dev Guide](https://techdevguide.withgoogle.com/resources/?types=reading&topics=interview-prep) - Google's Tech Dev Guide is a great resource for computer science / engineering learning and has a list of (external) resources for _taking_ a tech interview process
+- [Resources in Tech Dev Guide](https://techdevguide.withgoogle.com/resources/?types=reading&topics=interview-prep) - Google&apos;s Tech Dev Guide is a great resource for computer science / engineering learning and has a list of (external) resources for _taking_ a tech interview process
-- [Questions I'm asking in Interviews](https://jvns.ca/blog/2013/12/30/questions-im-asking-in-interviews/) - Julia Evans on what to ask as a candidate in interviews.
+- [Questions I&apos;m asking in Interviews](https://jvns.ca/blog/2013/12/30/questions-im-asking-in-interviews/) - Julia Evans on what to ask as a candidate in interviews.
 - [The STAR Interview Method](https://www.theguardian.com/careers/careers-blog/star-technique-competency-based-interview) - Blog in the Guardian on the situation, task, action, result (STAR) interview format.
 - [Six Intersectional Approaches to Improving Your Hiring Process](https://byteboard.dev/blog/six-intersectional-approaches-to-improving-your-hiring-process) - Advertorial for Byteboard who are building an interesting new interview process, but useful research and references on how to make interviews less exclusionary.
 - [Tech Interview Handbook](https://techinterviewhandbook.org/landscape) - The Tech Interview Handbook preface also covers variations of engineering roles and has [OSS contributions](https://github.com/yangshun/tech-interview-handbook).
-- [The Most Difficult IT Interview I've Ever Loved](https://www.thoughtworks.com/en-sg/insights/blog/most-difficult-it-interview-ive-ever-loved) - Classic blog post on [ThoughtWorks hiring process](https://www.thoughtworks.com/careers/our-process) who early on championed pair programming, code reading and ethics interviews.
+- [The Most Difficult IT Interview I&apos;ve Ever Loved](https://www.thoughtworks.com/en-sg/insights/blog/most-difficult-it-interview-ive-ever-loved) - Classic blog post on [ThoughtWorks hiring process](https://www.thoughtworks.com/careers/our-process) who early on championed pair programming, code reading and ethics interviews.
 - [The XYZ Model](https://www.inc.com/bill-murphy-jr/google-recruiters-say-these-5-resume-tips-including-x-y-z-formula-will-improve-your-odds-of-getting-hired-at-google.html) - The XYZ model used to describe achievements for CV&apos;s, Resumes or Career Conversations and Performance Reviews.
 - [The Science Behind Making Software Engineering Interviews Truly Predictive of Job Performance](https://www.qualified.io/blog/posts/truly-predictive-software-engineering-interviews) - Long blog post listing research on biases and advantages of structured interviews.
-- [The Ultimate Guide to Onboarding](https://leadership.garden/onboarding-engineers/) - (For comparison) Not directly interview-related, but it's helpful to ask questions about onboarding during interviews to understand learning (growth mindset) focus of an org.
+- [The Ultimate Guide to Onboarding](https://leadership.garden/onboarding-engineers/) - (For comparison) Not directly interview-related, but it&apos;s helpful to ask questions about onboarding during interviews to understand learning (growth mindset) focus of an org.

 ## Role Descriptions